cdavoren/dotfiles/install-guide.md

 2. Stow zsh configuration.

-Note had to add in a .zshenv so that git can access local installs:
+Note had to add in a .zshenv so that git can access local installs via SSH:

 ```bash
 export PATH=$HOME/.local/bin:$PATH